fxnnxc/coding-Break-the-wall/study/binary/problems/basic/README.md

     return values[0][1]+left
 ```

-## Test 1 : Find values which exit in the given list
+## Test 1 : Find values which exist in the given list

 ## Test 2 : Find Random Numbers
 * If there is a given number in the list, find it